Connecting your car speakers to an amp

 Meanwhile, the RCA cables carry the audio signal to the amplifier and the blue wire from the stereo turns on the amp whenever the stereo is turned on.
 And yes, fade and balance controls will still work fine, so long as you connect the RCA cables correctly.

-Running the amp's output wires to the wires on the adapter harness is how you avoid having to run new speaker wiring throughout the car.
-That's the bottom side of the triangle in the photo — speaker wires from the amp connect to the speaker wires on the adapter harness.
+Running the amp's output wires to the speaker wires on the stereo's adapter harness is how you avoid having to run new speaker wiring throughout the car.
+That's the bottom side of the triangle in the photo above — speaker wires from the amp connect to the speaker wires on the adapter harness.
 Then that harness plugs into your car.
+The diagram below is a more detailed depiction of the layout.

 For 4-speaker systems, you'd need to make eight connections — a positive and negative wire for each speaker.
 This means, you just need to run the eight speaker wires from the dash to the amplifier, just like you do the RCA cables.
 In fact, when you're installing the amp, it's smart to run the RCA cables and new speaker wires at the same time.